chainsawriot/hansolo/README.md

 * Left shift - Solo
 * Left Ctrl - close, confirm, pass, draw

-You need to click the card or the "Play" button for the card you have just drawn.
+To prevent making mistakes, You need to click the card or the "Play" button for the card you have just drawn.

 When enabled, you'll see something like this: